SMosegaard/DecisionMaking_exam/README.md

 # DecisionMaking

-Repo for the course "Decision making" - Msc Cognitive Science, 1st semester
+This repository contains the code for my exam project in the course 'Decision making' as a part of my Master in Cognitive Science.

+Parameter Recovery
+- hier_CC_recovery.R
+- CC.R
+- CC.txt

+Parameter Estimation
+- group_estimation.R

+Group Comparison